sebastianruder/NLP-progress/vietnamese.md

 * **NOTE** that in the VLSP 2016 NER data, each word representing a full personal name are separated into syllables that constitute the word.
 The VLSP 2016 NER data also consists of gold POS and chunking tags as [reconfirmed by VLSP 2016 organizers](https://drive.google.com/file/d/1XzrgPw13N4C_B6yrQy_7qIxl8Bqf7Uqi/view?usp=sharing).
 This scheme results in an unrealistic scenario for a pipeline evaluation:
   * The standard annotation for Vietnamese word segmentation and POS tagging forms each full name as a word token, thus all   word segmenters have been trained to output a full name as a word and all POS taggers have been trained to assign a POS label to the entire full-name.
   * Gold POS and chunking tags are NOT available in a real-world application.
-* For a realistic scenario, we merge those contiguous syllables constituting a full name to form a word.
-Then to obtain predicted POS tags for training, developement and test sentences, we perform POS tagging by using VnCoreNLP-VnMarMoT.
+* For a realistic scenario, contiguous syllables constituting a full name are merged to form a word.
+Then,  POS tags are predicted by using VnCoreNLP-VnMarMoT.

 | Model           | F1  |  Paper | Code |
 | ------------- | :-----:| --- | --- |